spk-hebbar/dotfiles/tmux_config/readme.md

 Nested tmux sessions
 --------------------
-Press F12 to off the first tmux session.
+Press F12 to off prefix handling in current window.

 When key bindings are "OFF", special `[OFF]` visual indicator is shown in the status line, and status line changes its style (colored to gray).